drbean/curriculum/pages/homepage/markdown/LooksLikeHyphen.md

 Turns out 'man which' was giving me,

     <‐> 8208, Hex 2010, Oct 20020, Digr -1

 not

     <->  45,  Hex 2d,  Octal 055.

 Syntax highlighting changed with the change, showing that was my answer.

-A particular instance of a bigger problem reading computer output.
+A particular instance of a general problem reading computer output.

 Me at
     <form action='https://mastodon.sdf.org/@drbean'>